Adult Ministry

 Pullen Women’s Group: Monthly Mondays at 6:00 pm at different local restaurants

-This group of women meets each month at Pullen or elsewhere for social events.
+If you are feminine-identified, This group of women meets monthly at Pullen or elsewhere for social events.
 Please watch for meeting dates and times at pullen.org/connect or contact Rita Rakestraw.

 Contact: Rita Rakestraw